It’s not at all widely talked about, but did you know your dreams can help heal you?

-These and other events are challenging and stressful.
-When they happen, it’s easy to get lost in the details of the situations and not even realize how stressed out you are.
+When these and other life events happen, it’s easy to get lost in the details of the situations and not even realize how stressed you are.
 You can be too busy to even think about how stressed you are.

 The Holmes and Rahe Stress Scale assigns a numerical value to each event.
 If you reach a score of 300 from a combination of circumstances, there’s an 80 percent chance that you’ll have an emotional breakdown within two years.
 Your life can spiral out of control.

 You don’t have to be anywhere near 300 points on the scale to feel stress.
 We all have some ability to cope with stress; the scale is good at measuring the intensity and its propensity for overwhelming.
 Christmas, for example, is worth 12 points on the scale.
 Deciding what to buy your friends and family for Christmas can cause some consternation, and that adds up, but it’s simply not as potentially overwhelming as facing losing your job, an inability to pay your rent, and subsequent homelessness.

 Resiliency is vital at certain times, especially when pressures can overwhelm you.